 Practice your test route in advance

 Most driving tests in the UK take place along a predetermined route.
-One of the best ways to prepare yourself for the practical test is by driving along the route you’ll be tested on beforehand.
-You can check most routes online at 2Pass.co.uk.
+One of the best ways to prepare yourself for the practical test is by driving along the sorts of routes you’ll be tested on beforehand.

 Learn your way around your vehicle